-Citizens across the nation took to social media Tuesday to grieve the latest mass shooting, which left at least 14 students and one teacher dead at Robb Elementary School in Uvalde, Texas.
+Citizens across the nation took to social media Tuesday to grieve the latest mass shooting, which left 19 children and two adults dead at Robb Elementary School in Uvalde, Texas, the AP reported.
 Public figures are using their platforms to once again sound the call for gun control in America and condemn anti-gun control politicians and lobbyists.

 Only a week and a half has transpired since 10 people were murdered and three were injured by a white supremacist gunman in Buffalo, New York.
 The Texas tragedy marks the largest mass shooting at an elementary school after the Sandy Hook in 2012.
 The Newtown, Connecticut, shooting left 26 people dead, including 20 children.

-“Enough is enough,” said Vice President Kamala Harris in a speech on Tuesdsay.
+“Enough is enough,” said Vice President Kamala Harris in a speech earlier in the afternoon.
 “Enough is enough!
 As a nation, we have to have the courage to take action and understand the nexus between what makes for reasonable and sensible public policy, to ensure something like this never happens again.”

 U.S. Sen. Chris Murphy issued an impassioned plea from the floor of the Senate, repeatedly stressing, “What are we doing?
 Why are we here?”

-Murphy was joined by scores of politicians decrying the tragedy as the result of Republican inaction.
+Murphy was joined by scores of politicians and other public figures decrying the tragedy as the result of Republican inaction.

 California Gov. Gavin Newsom took to Twitter to call for “nationwide, comprehensive, commonsense gun safety NOW.”

 “Another shooting.
 And the GOP won’t do a damn thing about it,” he wrote.
 “Who the hell are we if we cannot keep our kids safe.
 This is preventable.
 Our inaction is a choice.”